abhaymlimaye/map-capstone-stockpulse/README.md

 # Features
 * Users have an animated splash screen when starting the app
-* Users can view the List of Top Performing Stocks
+* Users can view the List of Top Performing (A.K.A.
+Top Mover) Stocks
 * Users can search for the desired stock using Company Name or Symbol
 * Users can set the app to Dark Mode in the App Settings
 * Users can tap on a Stock to view detailed information about it